keboola/connection-docs/components/extractors/social/facebook/index.md

 You will be asked for the `read_insights,public_profile,pages_show_list,manage_pages` [permissions](https://developers.facebook.com/docs/facebook-login/permissions).
 Optionally, you can use `Direct token insert` to specify a manually generated access token.

-You can always revoke the authorization by removing the *Keboola extractor* from the list in the [Facebook apps tab](https://www.facebook.com/settings?tab=applications) (under settings).
+You can always revoke the authorization by removing the *Keboola data source* from the list in the [Facebook apps tab](https://www.facebook.com/settings?tab=applications) (under settings).

 {: .image-popup}